clturner/Shell/README.md

 </ul>
   <h3>The Requirements</h3>
 <ul>
-  <li>Comply with Betty style guidelines created by Holberton school</li>
+  <li>Comply with Betty style guidelines created by CodeSchoolSF</li>
   <li>All code is complied with -Wall -Werror -Wextra -pedantic flags</li>
   <li>All files end with a new line</li>
   <li>Include no more than five functions per file</li>